About the Port

 P&O provided a leaflet about Lisbon as an introduction for visitors which is reproduced below.

-Note that there were two daytime excursions available from Lisbon.
+There were two daytime excursions available from Lisbon.
 The owners of the album went on excursion C. It also seems odd that there is a statement at the bottom of the notice saying that you could not use cigarette lighters in Portugal without an Excise Licence.

 The album photo below shows an open area in front of the clock tower in the centre of Sintra called the Largo Rainha Dona Amélia.
 It was originally built and used as a ceremonial courtyard and is located by the entrance to the Palácio Nacional de Sintra which is located to the right of the photo behind the row of cars - which I presume are mainly taxis and have luggage carriers on the back.